abhiram-1729/student-management-system-using-SpringBoot/README.md

 To get started with the Student Management System, follow these steps:

-1. **Prerequisites**: Make sure you have Java 8 (or higher) and MySQL (or any preferred database) installed on your machine.
+1. **Prerequisites**: Make sure you have Java 21 and MySQL installed on your machine.
 2. **Clone the repository**: Clone this repository to your local machine using `git clone https://github.com/yourusername/StudentManagementSystem.git`.
 3. **Database setup**: Create a new MySQL database and execute the SQL script provided in `database/setup.sql`.
 4. **Configuration**: Update the database configuration in `src/main/resources/application.properties` with your database credentials.
-5. **Build and Run**: Use Maven (or Gradle) to build the project and run it using the Spring Boot application.
+5. **Build and Run**: Use Maven to build the project and run it using the Spring Boot application.

 ## Usage